-Kochi, a small city on the coast of southern India goes overlooked on most itineraries.
+Fort Kochi, a small city on the coast of southern India goes overlooked on most itineraries.
 Although a popular hub for northerners, it’s not often visited by foreigners who prefer to see monuments like the Taj Mahal in the north.
-Those who do venture south often find themselves in larger cities like Goa.
-Fort Cochin, however, is worth a visit for a few days.
+Those who do venture south often find themselves in larger cities like Goa, however, there are tons of things to do in Fort Kochi, so it’s worth a visit for a few days.
 After spending over two weeks there, we got the lay of the land and even repeated Uber drivers (a sure sign you’ve seen it all).
 So what did we do in two weeks?
 Check it out…

 The Chinese Fishing Nets

-The Chinese fishing nets are located just off the beach in Fort Cochin.
+The Chinese fishing nets are located just off the beach in Fort Kochi.
 You can spend some time talking to the men who run them, and they’ll even let you pull the nets up!
 It’s a lot of fun, but be prepared to be asked for a tip upon leaving.
-You can read more about my experience here.
+You can read my post on the Chinese Fishing Nets for more information.

 Fort Kochi /Mahatma Gandhi Beach